Uzbeks in Pakistan

-The Uzbeks (Uzbek: Oʻzbek, Ўзбек, اۉزبېک, plural: Oʻzbeklar, Ўзбеклар, اۉزبېکلر) were one of the first Karluk Turks to arrive in the modern-day region of Pakistan, they ruled the area of Pakhli (modern-day Hazara) for over 200 years from 1472 to 1703.
-Uzbeks form a significant minority group in Khyber-Pakhtunkhwa province and FATA (Federally administrated Tribal areas) of Pakistan.
+Uzbeks are a small community in Pakistan.
+They were one of the first Karluk tribes to arrive in the modern-day region of Pakistan; they ruled the area of Pakhli (modern-day Hazara) for over 200 years from 1472 to 1703.
+Uzbeks form a significant minority group in the regions of Khyber Pakhtunkhwa and FATA.

 There are many Uzbek immigrants in Pakistan from Central Asian countries, mainly Afghanistan and Uzbekistan.
 Around 2.3% of the Afghans residing in Pakistan are ethnic Uzbeks.
 The Afghan War drove them to Pakistan.
-In 1981, many Afghan Uzbek refugees in Pakistan moved to Turkey to join the existing communities based in Kayseri, Izmir, Ankara and Zeytinburnu.
+In 1981, many Afghan Uzbek refugees in Pakistan moved to Turkey to join the existing communities based in Kayseri, İzmir, Ankara and Zeytinburnu.
 The Uzbeks can be found mainly in north-west Pakistan, comprising the areas of Khyber Pakhtunkhwa (in particular Peshawar), Gilgit-Baltistan and Balochistan.
 Additionally, Uzbek militants allied to al-Qaeda from the Islamic Movement of Uzbekistan and Islamic Jihad Union are believed to reside in the Federally Administered Tribal Areas.
 Their number at their height was predicted to be anywhere from 500 to 5,000.
 Now, only a few hundred foreign militants of various nationalities are thought to remain in Pakistan – the majority either having been killed by the Pakistani military's Zarb-e-Azb operation launched in 2014 or shifting to other theaters of jihadist conflicts, such as Syria.

 History

 Timurid Empire

-The empire was founded by Timur (also known as Tamerlane) who was born in modern day Uzbekistan, a warlord of Turco-Mongol lineage, who established the empire between 1370 and his death in 1405.
-The Timurid empire included many parts of modern day Pakistan, such as Punjab, Balochistan, Khyber Pakthunkhwa, Gilgit-Baltistan and Kashmir and left a lasting impact to this region culturally and ethnically.
+The empire was founded by Timur (also known as Tamerlane) who was born in modern-day Uzbekistan, a warlord of Turco-Mongol lineage, who established the empire between 1370 and his death in 1405.
+The Timurid empire included many parts of modern-day Pakistan, such as Punjab, Balochistan, Khyber Pakthunkhwa, Gilgit-Baltistan and Kashmir and left a lasting impact to this region culturally and ethnically.
 He envisioned himself as the great restorer of the Mongol Empire of Genghis Khan, regarded himself as Genghis's heir, and associated closely with the Borjigin.
 Timur continued vigorous trade relations with Ming China and the Golden Horde, with Chinese diplomats like Ma Huan and Chen Cheng regularly traveling west to Samarkand to buy and sell goods.
 The empire led to the Timurid Renaissance, particularly during the reign of astronomer and mathematician Ulugh Begh.

 By 1467, the ruling Timurid dynasty, or Timurids, had lost most of Persia to the Aq Qoyunlu confederation.
 However, members of the Timurid dynasty continued to rule smaller states, sometimes known as Timurid emirates, in Central Asia and parts of India.
 In the 16th century, Babur, a Timurid prince from Ferghana (modern Uzbekistan), invaded Kabulistan (modern Afghanistan) and established a small kingdom there.
 Twenty years later, he used this kingdom as a staging ground to invade the Delhi Sultanate in India and establish the Mughal Empire.